GluuFederation/docs-gluu-server-prod/docs/source/developer-guide/session-affinity.md

     user_authenticated = authenticationService.authenticate(found_user_name)
     ```

-### OpenDJ Replication Overview
+### Cloud Native Setup Overview

-LDAP as the backend persistence for GLUU can be setup in a multi cluster.
-Refer to the link shared in the general overview on how to achieve this.
-A complete replication setup
-enables having synchronized database instances for high availability.
+LDAP as the backend persistence for GLUU can be setup in a cloud native approach.
+Refer to the link shared in the general overview on how to achieve this with Kubernetes.
+A complete setup enables having synchronized database instances for high availability.

 For certain reasons E.g limited computing resources, OpenDJ replication might get so slow leading to unsynchronized databases at any given time intervals.